 The Difference between Type 1 and Type 2 Diabetes

 Do you know the difference between type 1 and type 2 diabetes?
-Here’s what you can do now to prevent the onset of diabetes.

 When you eat, your body breaks down food into glucose (your body’s main source of energy).
 After eating, glucose is absorbed by the bloodstream and the amount of glucose in your blood begins to rise.